Mental capacity in England and Wales: Power of Attorney

-A power of attorney is said to be created when a person decides to appoint someone else as their attorney to make decisions on their behalf.
+A power of attorney is created when a person appoints someone else as their attorney to make decisions on their behalf.
 The person making the appointment is called the "donor" and the person receiving it is called the "attorney".

 An ordinary power of attorney is made by a person who is capacitous, and only lasts while they continue to have capacity.
 More usually, a power of attorney can be made when the person is capacitous that continues after they lose capacity.
 The current form is called a lasting power of attorney.
 It replaces the former enduring power of attorney.
 (No new enduring powers of attorney can be created, but those that were created before 1 October 2007 can still be registered.)

 Enduring power of attorney only applies to the person's finances.
 The more modern and robust lasting power of attorney can apply either to financial decisions, or health and welfare decisions, or both, depending on what the donor chooses when they set it up.